Darwinyo/Repo/POC/README.md

     *  navigate to this Project for more details...

 - POC.API Project it just has API Controllers on it

     *  it role is dealing with Products Data

 - POC.ViewModel just a simple Class library

 - POC.BusinessLogic is dealing with data manipulation process.

-- Each POC.EntityFramework it role to comunicate with DB
+- Each POC.EntityFramework.* it role to comunicate with DB

 - POC.Configuration Make Connection Strings

-- POC.